 Welcome to the Guadalupe Chapter of the Texas Master Naturalist program.
-The Guadalupe Chapter of the Texas Master Naturalist program.
 The Texas Master Naturalist program, is a statewide organization sponsored jointly by the Texas Parks and Wildlife Department and the Texas A&M AgriLife Extension.
 The mission of the Texas Master Naturalist program is to develop a corps of well-informed volunteers to provide education, outreach, and service dedicated to the beneficial management of natural resources and natural areas within their communities.
 The Guadalupe chapter serves the Guadalupe County area.

 - Working with school-age groups at the Seguin Outdoor Learning Center

-- Developing and presenting nature programs in the Seguin Parks
+- Developing and presenting nature programs to the public in Seguin Parks

 - Manning booths at community events such as Earth Day

-- Water quality monitoring and other Citizen Scientist programs
+- Monitoring water quality and other Citizen Scientist programs

-- Work in the Canyon Lake Gorge as guides/docents, and trail workers
+- Volunteering in the Canyon Lake Gorge as guides/docents and trail workers

 - Working to develop trails and a healthier forest in Seguin’s Park West